ClaudioLutz/JobSearchAI/Documentation/Dashboard.md

 2.  **Setup & Data Tab**: Allows users to upload CVs and run the job scraper (with configurable `max_pages`).
 Uploaded CVs are processed immediately to generate summaries.
 3.  **Run Process Tab**: Allows users to run the job matcher or the combined scrape-and-match process using a selected CV and configurable parameters.
 These run as background tasks.
 4.  **View Files Tab**: Displays available CVs, Job Data files, and Reports in collapsible accordion sections, showing timestamps and providing view/delete actions (single and bulk).
-5. Displays job match results on a separate page (`/view_results/<report_file>`), checking for existing motivation letters and providing generation options.
+5. Displays job match results on a separate page (`/view_results/<report_file>`).
+This page now includes:
+    *   A dropdown to select the CV for letter generation.
+    *   Improved logic to accurately check for and link to existing motivation letters (HTML, DOCX), structured letter JSON, and scraped job data JSON based on Application URL matching.
 6. Provides options to download job match reports (MD).
-7. Allows users to generate personalized motivation letters (single or multiple) for specific job postings from the results page.
+7. Allows users to generate personalized motivation letters (single or multiple) for specific job postings from the results page, using the **currently selected CV** from the dropdown.
 Generation runs as a background task.
 8. Displays generated motivation letters with options to download in HTML or Word format.
 Word documents are generated from JSON on demand if not already present.

 **Functions (Routes)**: